 Assam: Third madrassa bulldozed in a month after CM claims institutions being used as ‘terror hubs’

-‘What we are seeing is that jihadi elements have infiltrated and taken cover under the guise of imams,’ says Himanta Biswa Sarma.
+‘What we are seeing is that jihadi elements have infiltrated and taken cover under the guise of imams,’ said Himanta Biswa Sarma.

-A madrassa in the Bongaigaon district of Assam was demolished on Wednesday after the administration issued an order claiming that it was “structurally vulnerable and unsafe for human habitation”, ANI reported.
+A madrassa in the Bongaigaon district of Assam was demolished on Wednesday after the administration issued an order claiming that it was “structurally vulnerable and unsafe for human habitation”.

+The order, issued by the office of the Bongaigaon deputy commissioner, claimed that there are insufficient provisions at the Markazul Ma-Arif Quariana Madrassa to deal with a fire or an earthquake.
+The campus of the institution lacks adequate open space that can be used in the event of a disaster, the administration said.

+The deputy commissioner’s order cited a report from the district superintendent of police as saying that the madrassa housed 224 students.

 This is the third madrassa in the state to be demolished this month since the Assam Police stepped up its operations against alleged modules of Ansarullah Bangla Team, a banned Bangladesh-based terror outfit that is said to have links with Al-Qaeda in the Indian Subcontinent, or AQIS.